He didn’t really remember being swallowed, so that was all right.

 It wasn’t a question, so he did not answer.
-She knelt beside him, weirdly mirroring his coloring – purple-gray skin, a sock of white hair, amethyst eyes – but hers were all more vivid, more rich, as if he had been bleached.
+She knelt beside him, weirdly mirroring his coloring – purple-gray skin, a shock of white hair, amethyst eyes – but he was entirely less vivid, less rich, as if he had been bleached.

 And his eyes didn’t match.
 Not anymore.